 1# Decide on how long you’re gonna be in the city

-If you’re looking for a flat or a room to rent in Copenhagen just for a few days, the best way to approach it is to search on booking sites, such as Booking, Airbnb or Homeaway.
-This way you’ll find many options in various prices, including unique studios and apartments, which will provide privacy and convenient locations.
+If you’re looking for a flat or a room to rent in Copenhagen just for a few days, the best way to approach it is to search on booking sites, such as Booking.com, Airbnb or Homeaway.
+This way you’ll find many options in various price ranges, including unique studios and apartments, which will provide privacy and convenient locations.
 If you prefer company and would like to meet new people, you may consider sharing a flat with other tourists or using a hostel.
-If you’re feeling particularly adventurous, you may also just ask around and look for a place to sleep on the spot – a bit daredevil, but who knows what’ll you find on the streets of this beautiful city!
+If you’re feeling particularly adventurous, you may also just ask around and look for a place to sleep on the spot – a bit dare devilish, but who knows what’ll you find on the streets of this beautiful city!

-Remember that living in BaseCamp has many perks – a movie theatre, fitness classes, cafes, games and parties, all in one place, perfectly commuted with the rest of the city.
+Remember that living in BaseCamp has many perks – a cinema, fitness classes, cafes, games and parties, all in one place, perfectly commuted with the rest of the city.

 2# Consider what’s important – privacy, social life, location or pricing?